Latest posts

 Quick and dirty way to pre-pull container images on Kubernetes

 Sometimes when I give live demos with Kubernetes clusters I want to make sure that the container images I’m going to use are already pulled onto all of the nodes in my cluster.
+The last thing I want is for a

 Debugging Sphinx extensions in VSCode

-This week I’ve been working on some custom Sphinx extensions for a documentation site.
 Sphinx is a pretty complex tool with a broad ecosystem so documentation tends to be spread across the upstream project, dependencies like docutils and popular extensions like MyST.
+Therefore figuring out what is going on can be challenging, so I almost always resort to digging through state in a debugger and doing code spelunking on GitHub.

 -